 Paint with egg white wash.

-Sprinkle sugar on top.
+Sprinkle some extra sugar evenly on top.

 Pre-heat oven to 425F and bake for 20 minutes.